Last Updated: April 27, 2024

 United States of America

-💰 Compare Dr. Ben Carson's Net Worth
+1. What Is Dr. Ben Carson's Net Worth?

-What is Dr. Ben Carson's net worth?
+What Is Dr. Ben Carson's Net Worth?

 Dr. Ben Carson is an American neurosurgeon who has a net worth of $30 million.
 In addition to being a world-renowned neurosurgeon, Dr. Ben Carson has earned notoriety as a 2016 candidate for President of the United States on the Republican ticket.
-In March 2017 President Donald Trump appointed Dr. Carson as the 17th United States Secretary of Housing and Urban Development.
+In March 2017, President Donald Trump appointed Dr. Carson as the 17th United States Secretary of Housing and Urban Development.
 According to a 2014 financial disclosure, at that time Dr. Carson's net worth was $26 million.
 An updated financial disclosure released in 2016 lowered his net worth estimate to $16 million.
-His 2016 disclosure showed Carson owning tens of millions of dollars worth publicly traded equities in companies, notably Kellogg and Costco, on which he served as a member of the Board of Directors.
+His 2016 disclosure showed Carson owning tens of millions of dollars worth of publicly traded equities in companies, notably Kellogg and Costco, on which he served as a member of the Board of Directors.

 Speaking Fees and Royalties

-In a 16 month period between 2014 and 2015, Carson earned between $2 million and $10 million for his work as a member of the Board of Kellogg and Costco.
+In a 16-month period between 2014 and 2015, Carson earned between $2 million and $10 million for his work as a member of the Board of Kellogg and Costco.

-In the same period he earned between $1 million and $6 million from book royalties and advances and between $200,000 and $2 million working as contributor to Fox News and the Washington Times.
+In the same period, he earned between $1 million and $6 million from book royalties and advances and between $200,000 and $2 million working as a contributor to Fox News and the "Washington Times."

 Early Life